TursiThePanda/Telegram_AI_Bot_2.0/README.md

 # not so Telegram AI Role-Playing Bot 2.0

 Welcome to the branch of a sophisticated, feature-rich AI companion designed for immersive and persistent role-playing experiences not only on Telegram.
 This bot connects to a local Large Language Model (LLM) running on LM Studio, ensuring privacy and high-performance, customizable interactions.
-For even better privacy and feeling of the past, you get the command line access to this solution withou the telegram too.
+For even better privacy and feeling of the past, you get the command line access to this solution without the telegram too.

 ## Key Features